Ho Chu Yuan

 Planning a Visit

 Ho Chu Yuan is at 63 Nanzhong Street in the North District, a commercial neighbourhood that draws a largely local clientele rather than visitor traffic.
-The service is prompt enough that long waits are not reported as an issue, which puts it in practical contrast to many of Taiwan's high-demand traditional restaurants where queuing is part of the calculus.
-The most important logistical note is the restaurant's schedule: Ho Chu Yuan operates with irregular days off, and the pattern is not fixed from week to week.
+The service is prompt enough that long waits are not an issue, which puts it in practical contrast to many of Taiwan's high-demand traditional restaurants where queuing is part of the calculus.
+The most important logistical note is the restaurant's schedule: Ho Chu Yuan is open Monday from 9 AM to 5 PM and closed Tuesday through Sunday.
 Checking the restaurant's website before heading there is necessary rather than optional, regardless of how recently you last visited.

 A Quick Peer Check